jj05y/DistributedVotingWithRaft/README.md

 - The controller will be responsible for maintaining the transaction log, aswell as carrying out transactions

 ## Each client
-- will just grab an instace of IVoteServer from the published endpoint and cast votes :)
+- will just grab an instace of IVotingService from the published endpoint and cast votes :)